ATTODataPortal/Documents-1/HowTo/HowToFieldWork.md

 <img src="images_fieldwork\image10.png" style="width:6.3in;height:3.03125in" />

-Figure: Second step of booking resources/ part 1 – defining time, persons, and number of resources.
+<span style="font-size:0.8em;"> Figure 4: Second step of booking resources/ part 1 – defining time,
+persons, and number of resources.

 On the second part of this page, add the general information about the